mevdschee/php-crud-api/README.md

 - "joinLimits.records": The maximum number of records returned for a joined entity ("1000")
 - "customization.beforeHandler": Handler to implement request customization ("")
 - "customization.afterHandler": Handler to implement response customization ("")
+- "json.controllers": Controllers to process JSON strings for ("records,geojson")
+- "json.tables": Tables to process JSON strings for ("all")
+- "json.columns": Columns to process JSON strings for ("all")
 - "xml.types": JSON types that should be added to the XML type attribute ("null,array")

 If you don't specify these parameters in the configuration, then the default values (between brackets) are used.